microsoft/microsoft-ui-xaml-specs/active/progress/ProgressRing.md

 >
 > [Guidance for Progress controls](https://github.com/microsoft/microsoft-ui-xaml/issues/880)

 Progress controls indicate to a user that an operation is occuring.
 This includes ProgressBar and ProgressRing controls.
-ProgressBar has both a determinate and indeterminate state.
-ProgressRing only has an indeterminate state.
+ProgressBar has both a determinate and indeterminate mode.
+ProgressRing only has an indeterminate mode.

 Important APIs: [ProgressBar](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.progressbar) and [ProgressRing](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.progressring)
 # Description